zicat/tributary/doc/user_guide_config_detail.md

 2. For the `default` of `request.indexer`, the headers of the record will also be stored in the elasticsearch.
 The header will be discarded if the key of header is contained in value json object keys.

-3. For the `default` of `request.indexer`, the topic value of the record will be stored in the elasticsearch by key `_topic`.
+3. For the `default` of `request.indexer` and `request.indexer.default.topic_as_index` is `false`, the topic value of the record will be stored in the elasticsearch by key
+   `_topic`.

 4. For the `default` of `request.indexer`, the key value of the record will be store in the elasticsearch by id if the key